Revassess/revassessv2/Tier4.md

   - implement the ConnectionUtil class's callAbsoluteValueFunction method with a callable statement to call the absolute value scalar function.
     - Value: 20 Points

-  - Implement only the `CrudRepository` interface methods within `UserRepository` class using the provided class diagram
+  - Implement only the `CrudRepository` interface methods within `UserRepository` class using the provided class diagram given above in the setup section.
     - Value: 30 point

-  - Implement the entire class structure indicated in the provided class diagram
+  - Implement the entire class structure indicated in the provided class diagram, method stubs are fine to be left unimplemented.
     - Value: 40 points